Five a day for your mental health

-Taking part in exercise can present us with opportunities to meet new people, to develop a sense of belonging, to give us a much-needed break from a stressful day and, above all, to make us feel good about ourselves.
+Taking part in exercise can present us with opportunities to meet new people and develop a sense of belonging.
+It can give us a much-needed break from a stressful day.
+Above all, though, it makes us feel good about ourselves.

 Regular exercise is also linked to better sleep, which helps us to maintain good mental health.